HaffiziHasni/risk/readME.txt

 also, git version 2.39.0.windows.2

-repo is private (https://github.com/HaffiziHasni/risk) so hit me up if you need to clone

 time Spent: ~72 hours

 also no difference in main.py and main.ipynb, i just got tired on running everything everytime i introduce a new module on main.py so i used main.ipynb but it turns out i have to reset